AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments.md

 >[!NOTE]
 >
 >**Content Fragments** and **[Experience Fragments](/help/sites-cloud/authoring/fundamentals/experience-fragments.md)** are different features within AEM:
->* **Content Fragments** are editorial content, primarily text and related images.
-They are pure content, without design and layout.
+>* **Content Fragments** are editorial content, that can be used to access structured data, including texts, numbers, and dates, amongst others.
+They are pure content, with definition and structure, but without additional visual design and/or layout.
 >* **Experience Fragments** are fully laid out content; a fragment of a web page.
 >
 >Experience Fragments can contain content in the form of Content Fragments, but not the other way around.